ericodle/GINSA/README.md

 - [ ] ssu_fasta_grab()

-  This function makes API calls to EMBI's metagenomic data repository, MGnify, and replaced the stored variable "prefix_text" for each occurrence into the EMBI URL.
+  This function makes API calls to EMBL's metagenomic data repository, MGnify, and replaced the stored variable "prefix_text" for each occurrence into the EMBL URL.
 Then, the function searches JSON tags on the terminal sites to find and download all FASTA files containing SSU contigs.

 - [ ] mapseq_grab()